HanyingZhang/DSCI_522_Group304/doc/report.md

 subgroups in only BC Independent Schools.
-We could then look at the differences in FSA scores betwen the subgroups in only BC Public Schools and see if there are significant differences in subgroup (Female / Male) performance in both (or just one) school types (BC Independent / Public.
+We could then look at the differences in FSA scores betwen the subgroups in only BC Public Schools and see if there are significant differences in subgroup (Female / Male) performance in both - or just one of the - school types (BC Independent / Public).

 ## Notes on Limitations